 In Tom's case, we were able to source reports from medical professionals and ergonomic experts that said the ongoing repeated strain from pulling himself into his cabin was the cause of his injury.
 However, written evidence would have helped Tom's case and possibly would have led to a faster resolution to his claim.

 Your safety at work should be your priority at all times.
 When your safety is compromised: report it, record it, repeat it.
+If you need help with a workers' compensation claim, get in touch with our experienced work injury lawyers.

 Our Canberra office is now closed, but our team continues to serve ACT clients and are available for phone and video appointments.
 If you need legal advice, please call us on 1800 675 346.